-It's one of the most common sexually transmitted infections; yet 70% of Americans have never heard of it.
+The human papillomavirus is one of the most common sexually transmitted infections, yet 70% of Americans have never heard of it.

-- There are more than 100 types of the human papilloma virus (HPV) - about 30 of these are sexually transmitted and cause genital HPV.
+- There are more than 100 types of HPV.
+About 30 of these are sexually transmitted and cause genital HPV.

 - Genital warts are the most common manifestation of genital HPV, but some types of HPV can cause cervical cancer if not detected in time.

 - HPV is responsible for nearly 70% of all cervical cancers.